Introduction to IPC

 Cocos Creator's packages use IPC to communicate with each other.
-We must understand the basic concept of IPC for better working with packages.
+It is important to understand the basic concepts of IPC for better working with packages.

 Cocos Creator is based on Electron.
-Under the Electron's architecture, it has mainly two types of processes --- main process and renderer process.
+Under Electron's architecture, it has mainly two types of processes --- main process and renderer process.
 The main process is in charge of creating window, handling menu item click, dialog and so on.
 Every single window is a renderer process.
-To better understand the two process, you can read Electron's introduction document.
-In short, you can treat the main process as a Node.js sever, and the renderer process is the user interface client.
+To better understand the two process, please review Electron's introduction documentation.
+In short, treat the main process as a Node.js sever, and the renderer process is the user interface client.

 Cocos Creator inherits Electron's main and renderer process architecture.
-When Creator startup, we will run several service in the main process such as: Asset Database, Script Compiler, Preview Server and Package Builder, after that we start the main window a.k.a the renderer process to edit scene.
+When Creator stars up, several services run in the main process, including the Asset Database, Script Compiler, Preview Server and Package Builder, after the main window appears the renderer process is used to edit scene.

 IPC Message Identifier

 An IPC message is a string to identify the message between processes.
 The message sender sends the message with a specific identifier.
-And message receiver in other process who listen to the identifier code will receive the message.
+Message receiver in other process that listens to the identifier code and will receive the message.

-We recommend the following pattern for an IPC message identifier:
+The pattern for an IPC message identifier is as follows: